-10. You are more likely to suffer abuse.
+10. Women who do not earn their own money are more likely to suffer domestic violence

-A full THIRD of U.S. women will be domestic violence victims at the hands of an intimate partner, and in 99 percent of those cases, financial abuse is part of the equation.
+A full THIRD of U.S. women will be abuse victims at the hands of an intimate partner, and in 99 percent of those cases, financial abuse is part of the equation.
 You are in physical, emotional and sexual danger when you do not have your own money.

 The challenges for divorced women with no recent work history run deep.
 Want to keep your house in your name?
 Without two years work history, you can't get a mortgage.
 You also likely can't get a car loan or credit card with a decent interest rate.
 In short: the pay gap, wealth gap and women's choices overall plummet without earning power.

-12. When women stop working, you have far fewer choices, and when women don’t have choice, we all lose.
+12. When women stop working, you have far fewer choices, and we all lose.

 When you are in financial straits post-divorce/separation, you are understandably afraid, and acting in fear leads to bad decisions and poor behavior.
 Any family attorney or divorce court judge will tell you that terrified women and angry men then spend a lot of very contentious time and lots of money with lawyers and judges arguing over money.
 This conflict bleeds deeply into your co-parenting.
 It is impossible to share parenting time and decisions in a healthy way if you are duking it out in court.
 Your children suffer the most.
 These are the same children who were supposed to benefit from the countless hours you spent with them at home.